Fairy Tale that Best Describes Me

-Being that I have a 4 year old that lives, eats, sleeps and breathes princesses I have a lot of fairy tales fresh in my mind.
+The fairy tale that best describes me and my life with migraine is Snow White.
+Being that I have a 4-year old that lives, eats, sleeps, and breathes princesses I have a lot of fairy tales fresh in my mind.
 When we play, I usually am the villain.
 I’m not the villain because I’m the bad guy, but because my dog is the horse, my son is the prince and I am always left to be the villain.
-So to allow myself to be the princess is a treat.
+So to allow me to be the princess is a treat.

 I have to say that reliving all of the stories that I so truly loved as a child has made me think of the stories that we tell our children.
 It usually is a girl that is unfortunate in some way, preyed upon by someone close to her, and only rescued by a man to sweep her into the sunset.
 Plus, why is it necessary to have so much death involved?
 I have a lot of qualms about all of this, but I digress.

-I guess the character that would best describe me, when it comes to my migraines is Snow White.
+I guess the character that best describes me and My Migraine Life is Snow White.
 Mirror, mirror, on the wall, who’s the sickest one of all?
-Well I guess that’s me.
+Well, I guess that’s me.
 She is just happy living her simple life (even though cooking and cleaning may not be her dream come true, she’s still happy).
-Behind her lurks the evil queen who is out to destroy her life….my migraines.
+Behind her lurks the evil queen who is out to destroy her life….my migraine attacks.

 When she leaves to live with the seven dwarfs she has found her family.
-When the evil queen comes to poison her the animals furiously protect her and then go for help.
+When the evil queen comes to poison her, the animals furiously protect her and then go for help.
 The scene that plays in my head is when the dwarfs are riding on the animals all feverishly scrambling to get to their girl who was in harm.
-This is my life.
+This describes me to a t.

 When I am attacked by migraine, it is all hands on deck.
 My husband goes into action protecting me the best he can.
 My mom, dad, and sister frantically adjust their lives to make arrangements for my children.
-My children have been shielded from the pain that I live in because of them.
+Because of them, my children have been shielded from the pain that I live in.